All Products

 Important

-If the Switch to Advanced Backup Policy button is not displayed, submit an application.
-After approval, refresh the page and try again.
+If the Switch to Advanced Backup Policy button is not displayed, submit a ticket.
+After approval, refresh the page.

-4. In the confirmation dialog, select Understood and click OK.
+4. In the dialog box that appears, select the Understood checkbox, and then click OK.

 Important